couchbaselabs/dcp-documentation/performance/analysis.md

 ![High replication latency](3.0.2/8-core-4gb-ram-vm/images/replication_only/13k_latency_raw.png)

 ## Backfill Consuming Large Memory
 In 3.0.2 backfilling is done directly onto memory.
-With the increase in the number of external clients **beyond 5 connections**, the memory used by backfills increase unboundedly.
+In every backfill, we read all the items, in that particular sequence range, from the disk onto the memory.
+For every DCP connection we do a bunch of backfills in the beginning.
+With the increase in the number of external clients (connections) **beyond 5**, the memory used by backfills increase unboundedly.
 Hence the replication suffers initially until we reach a steady state.
 The time taken to reach the steady state increases with the increase in the number of connections.
 This problem is not seen in sherlock because we have a backfill buffer per DCP connection and the memory usage by the backfills is bound by this.

                                       Replication with 10 clients 6k ops/sec
 ![Initial Replication Queue Size build-up](3.0.2/8-core-8gb-ram-vm-DGM/images/replication_10_clients/6k_items.png)